tsaqib/tsaqib/README.md

 What I do daily: strategic innovation, large-scale architectures, category-defining products and people-first culture.
 Sensemaking of an incredibly high stake and complex business problem.

-🔭 I’m currently building "Payments" for $20B GMV at Clearco.
+🔭 I’m currently building "Payments" for $3.6B at Clearco.

 ### Open to network: